Why & How To Switch From Squarespace to WordPress

 4. Performance and Speed

 Hosting providers like Hostinger are very efficient, and their AI website builders are highly optimized.
-Websites built with them can load in just one second, while Squarespace sites often take 4 to 5 seconds to load.

 Screenshot of Google PageSpeed Insights results for a Squarespace website showing a performance score of 58 with metrics like 0.7s First Contentful Paint and 2.4s Largest Contentful Paint.

-6. E-commerce Capability
+5. E-commerce Capability

 6. Pricing